dbmodena/bento/README.md

-# Dataframes benchmark
+# Dataframes Comparison Tool
-The aim of this benchmark is to compare several frameworks who manage DataFrames on common operations of data preparation.
+The aim of this tool is to compare several frameworks who manage DataFrames on common operations of data preparation.

-## Install the benchmark
+## Install the tool
 1. Clone this github repository on your machine;
 2. Run `pip install -r requirements.txt`;
 3. Run `python install.py` to build all the algorithms inside Docker containers\*.